trigram-mrp/fractureiser/docs/2023-06-08-meeting-transcript.md

 Also I wanna emphasis that this is continuously evolving process for us, uh so just for example following this incident, we already updated our automatic checks, to um test for this particular vulnerabiliy, and should we identified this particular vulnerability again, it would trigger a manual review, um because we want to double check to make sure that, um, the mod are not compromised.

-I also saw the idea of um [DISCONNECTED]
+I also saw the idea of um [Fury disconnected]

 Emi: ah, looks like they've muted.
 We also have the Geometrically from Modrinth who's here to speak, so uh, if you have any finishing words, go ahead.
 We want other voices.